 - Unacceptable Conditions

-- Tissue or urine.
+- Plasma.
+Tissue or urine.
 Contaminated, grossly hemolyzed, or heat-inactivated specimens.

 - After separation from cells: Ambient: 48 hours; Refrigerated: 2 weeks; Frozen: 1 year (avoid repeated freeze/thaw cycles)